megafalcons/James_BSE_Portfolio/index.md

 | James Dai | Lynbrook High School | Computer Science | Incoming Senior

 <img src="JamesD.png" width="40%" alt="James Dai">

+# Modifications
+For my modifications, I implemented a system to take the classification given as input, as well as allowing the user to manually input the specific name of the object, and the price of the object.
+These objects are put into a local SQL database, where they can be placed into seperate builds.
+Builds contain one object from each classification, and can be changed after creating a build.
+Each build is also able to generate a materials list, including prices objects in the build.
+When a build is sold, it is able to be marked as sold, with a manual input for sale price.
+Currently, the GUI for all of these functions is very messy and ugly, but I plan on improving the GUI as my next step.

 # Final Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dnV0DnuVvSA?si=OZ33bM7ePeD5j_b7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>